Nasa renames street for 'hidden' black women mathematicians

 Nasa will next month celebrate the 50th anniversary of the successful Apollo 11 mission and humanity's first Moon landing.

-The agency last month announced its plan to return astronauts to the Moon by 2024 through its Artemis program -- named for the twin sister of Apollo in Greek mythology.
+The agency last month announced its plan to return astronauts to the Moon by 2024 through its "Artemis" programme - named for the twin sister of Apollo in Greek mythology.

 Popular in World